Time to Plan for the Next Leaders....

 By: Melissa Akinlawon, Advocacy Administrative Coordinator

-For the past few months, the Advocacy Team of AADE has been taking a strategic approach in order to gain support on our federal legislative initiatives.
-Our primary focus is on gaining support from members of Congress on our federal bill – the Access to Quality Diabetes Education Act of 2015 (H.R.
+For the past few months, the Advocacy Team at AADE has been taking a strategic approach in order to gain support on our federal legislative initiatives.
+Our primary focus is on gaining support from members of Congress on our federal bill—the Access to Quality Diabetes Education Act of 2015 (H.R.
 1726/ S. 1345)

 This bipartisan bill will increase access to diabetes self-management training (DSMT) by designating diabetes educators as certified providers for purposes of outpatient DSMT services under part B of the Medicare program.

-During Annual Meeting 2015 in New Orleans, LA, I formally met one of our members from the Illinois Coordinating Body – Sheila Harmon, MSN, RN, CDE, CNS.
+During AADE15 in New Orleans, LA, I formally met one of our members from the Illinois Coordinating Body – Sheila Harmon, MSN, RN, CDE, CNS.
 Shortly after the event concluded and everyone settled back into their daily routine, Sheila accompanied us to an in-person meeting with Representative Robin Kelly (IL-2nd) to discuss H.R.
 1726 and encourage the Congresswoman to sign on as a co-sponsor.